Resumes and Cover Letters

 - Do not include every job you have ever had

-- Include only jobs/ experiences that are relevant to the particular position you are applying to
+- Include only jobs and experiences that are relevant to the position to which you are applying

 Resume Dropbox: Allstudents in the College of Education and Human Services are eligible to use our Resume Dropbox service.
-Send your resume and/or cover letter to email@example.com in order to have it critiqued by a career advisor.
+Send your resume and/or cover letter to firstname.lastname@example.org to have it critiqued by a career advisor.
+Read more about our Resume Dropbox.

 A cover letter is a short business letter that always accompanies a resume.
 Typically, cover letters are 3-4 paragraphs long, each paragraph addressing a specific topic.